Rajeshanbu/Ex-7---Implement-DES-Encryption-and-Decryption/README.md

 ### Step 2:
 Implementation using C or Python code.
 ### Step 3:
-The DES algorithm takes a 64-bit block of plaintext and a 56-bit key to perform encryption through a series of transformations, including permutation, substitution, and XOR operations.
+The DES algorithm takes a 64-bit block of plaintext and a 56-bit key to perform encryption through a series of transformations, including permutation, substitution, and XOR operations
+### Step 4:
 The encryption process involves 16 rounds of these transformations.
 The decryption process reverses the steps to retrieve the original message.
 ## PROGRAM:
 ```py
 #include <stdio.h>